 The Hong Kong Chi Lin Nunnery

-Was Built Without Using A Single Nail
+Without Using A Single Nail

-The Hong Kong Chi Lin Nunnery is the first building in Hong Kong Built without using any nails.
+The Hong Kong Chi Lin Nunnery is the first building in Hong Kong built without using any nails.
 It replicates the building method used in the Tang dynasty (618-907 A.D.)
 This is the reason we grouped it under our Hong Kong Museums page.

 Remember, this is not a historical building.
 This is why it is such an amazing place to check out.

 Perry was a builder for 20 years.
 He loves to appreciate different building and architectural styles.
-When he first saw this building in 2000, he was stunted at the incredible craftsmanship.
+When he first saw this building in 2000, he was stunned at the incredible craftsmanship.
 The present-day buildings are wood frame buildings built without the use of any iron nails.
 They used a special interlocking systems cut into the wood to hold them in place.

 Make sure you look up and see how the building and roofing systems are attached together by intricate wood joinery.
-Hong Kong Chi Lin Nunnery Artwork 1
+Isn't it gorgeous?

 Walking further is the entrance to a place for worship and the residence of nuns.
 Photography is prohibited inside.
 But feel free to appreciate the different Buddha statues inside.